- +1 624 518 1345

 The MSc in Digital Library Management is an up-to-date course about the creation and use of digital libraries and resources.

-This is a conversion course into information technology for graduates in a subject other than computing.
+This is a conversion programme for graduates with a first degree in a discipline other than computing or IS.

 This article provides a brief overview of the benefits of and differences between English as a Second Language (ESL) programs and Intensive English Programs (IEPs).